 - Alliance Automotive UK CV Limited

 - Alliance Automotive UK Limited

 - Ferraris Piston Service Limited

 - United Aftermarket Network Limited

 The nature of the business of the group of companies is the distribution and wholesale of automotive aftermarket parts, consumables, maintenance, accessories and retail products.
-The group operates in a number of locations across the United Kingdom.
+The group operates in a number of locations across the United Kingdom and Republic of Ireland.

 As a group we do not carry out detailed checks to test suppliers’ compliance with Company standards against trafficking and slavery throughout the entirety of their own supply chain.
 The group does, however, require suppliers to certify that they comply with our Supplier Guidelines and Requirements; these Guidelines and Requirements include the need to make sure that their own chains are compliant and the results of that certification are audited.
 Contracts will be terminated as soon as possible if a supplier breaches the Guidelines.

 The Group only employs people who are allowed to legally work in the United Kingdom and Ireland.
 The Group have processes in place to ensure that employees eligibility to work status is validated in line with current legislation.
 There is a further statement contained within the staff handbook which makes it clear that human trafficking and slavery is an offence and therefore unacceptable.
 Violation of these policies by any employee could result in disciplinary action and potentially dismissal.